Sahal56/Cloud-Projects/06-database-migrations/README.md

     - MySQL DB should have allow access : one can configure in `/etc/my.conf`
         - `bind-address` : 0.0.0.0 | to allow connection from any ip
         - binary logging should be enabled: To use replication capabilities by DMS.
-        - Dont worry, I have covered that part in User data script.
+        - Dont worry, I have covered that part in User data script given above.
 It will automatically add this entries in /etc/my.conf file
 1. Create & Configure Security Groups for each. you can create & use privat subnet for RDS & Replication Instance.
 2. Create Source MySQL Database:
     - Launch EC2 instance with public IP